 At their core, mutual funds should be lower-risk investments.
-The aim of many mutual funds is to provide broad-based exposure to a particular asset class; stocks, bonds, etc. With that diversity, at least in theory, should come a lower risk profile for investors.
+The aim of many mutual funds is to provide broad-based exposure to a particular asset class; stocks, bonds, etc. With that diversity, at least in theory, should come to a lower risk profile for investors.

 Indeed, an array of low-risk mutual funds spanning multiple asset classes are currently available to investors.
 Still, even some low-risk mutual funds are not entirely free of risk.
-Even low risk mutual funds with fixed income exposure have some risk.
+Even low-risk mutual funds with fixed income exposure have some risk.

 “Bond mutual funds — like all mutual funds — involve investment risk, including the possible loss of principal.
 A fundamental principle of investing known as the risk/reward tradeoff means that when you make an informed decision to assume some risk, you also create the opportunity for reward.
 Investors should be aware of the risks and potential for losses associated with bond mutual fund investing,” according to the Investment Company Institute (ICI).